-It is important to have a good GPA and to act professionally in an interview; but what will really make you stand out is your passion for the field and your knowledge of the company.
+It is important to have a good GPA and to act professionally in an interview, but what will really make you stand out is your passion for the field and your knowledge of the company.

 Look at the big picture and see where you fit in the company; highlight your skills and what you could bring to the team.
-An internship is the gateway to a permanent position, so you’ll need to convince the employer that you have the motivation and insight to make a difference within the company.
+An internship is a gateway to a permanent position, so you’ll need to convince the employer that you have the motivation and insight to make a difference within the company.

 More often than not companies are looking at you as a potential employee, not just an intern.
 So act like it.

-How Much do You Get Paid & What are The Hours?
+How Much do You Get Paid & What are the Hours?

 Forget the traditional image of the easy internship with no responsibilities: if you intern in accounting, things will get really busy.
-You can do a full-time internship in summer, when the workload is low; however, many accounting internships take place during busier seasons such as spring or fall.
+You can do a full-time internship in summer when the workload is low; however, many accounting internships take place during busier seasons such as spring or fall.